NZ Shooters Travelling Overseas

 You only need to fill in the MFaT form below if you are traveling overseas with MORE than 5 firearms.
 Bulk Imports or Exports of MORE than 5 Firearms still need the MFAT form filled out.

 - MFAT Export of Strategic Goods Single Use (Updated May 2019) ***Doesn’t work

 MFAT forms should be sent to Export Controls Officer

 Email: [email protected] or

 Post: MFAT Disarmament Division, Private Bag 18901, Wellington

-Note to all shooters travelling overseas
+Note to all shooters traveling overseas

-In February 2016, MFAT updated their processes and now require notification of the export of firearms to meet New Zealand’s required reporting under the Arms Trade Treaty.
+In February 2016, MFAT updated its processes and now requires notification of the export of firearms to meet New Zealand’s required reporting under the Arms Trade Treaty.
 Notifications will be sent to MFAT by way of the PEI/1 form which will ONLY be only used for this purpose.The forms are sent to MFAT as part of the PNZ Executive Officer Police/Airport/MFAT process, so the shooters don’t need to do anything else.
 (This excludes the 5 firearm limit outlined above).

 Travel Tips and Information when Travelling Overseas